Juvenile Law Legal Team

 Drug Convictions and Financial Aid

 Federal law provides that certain drug convictions can make a student ineligible for types of financial aid for higher education.
 We take great care to avoid these consequences.
+Get experienced legal help from an aggressive Juvenile Law Attorney.

 Youth Offenders are individuals charged with a crime who have attained the age of sixteen, but who have not yet reached their eighteenth birthday.
 Children whose cases have been transferred to the Criminal Court from the Juvenile Court may be considered Youthful Offenders as well.